 I have use_slots enabled in my Patroni configuration, but when a cluster member goes offline for some time, the replication slot used by that member is dropped on the upstream node.
 What can I do to avoid that issue?
-You can configure a permanent physical replication slot for the members.
+There are two options: